Future Card Buddyfight: Trial Deck

-Organized Play
+Organized play

 Support for the organized play program is provided by Bushiroad.

 Tournaments and workshops are available in Europe, the United States and Asia-Oceania region.
 A special promotional card is given to participants of the workshops or tournaments.

 Organizers of the events are given a choice between a best-of-1 format and a best-of-3 format for the monthly sanctioned tournaments.

 Lawsuit

-On January 8, 2021, it was announced Bushiroad is currently suing Future Card Buddyfight creator Yoshimasa Ikeda and his company Studio Ikecchi for disseminating confidential information about the franchise and copyright infringement and credibility damage to the company.
+On January 8, 2021, it was announced Bushiroad was suing Future Card Buddyfight creator Yoshimasa Ikeda and his company Studio Ikecchi for disseminating confidential information about the franchise and copyright infringement and credibility damage to the company.
 Ikeda had continuously used images from Future Card Buddyfight without Bushiroad's permission.